pmacpherson/aws-study-group/inprogress/challenge-09/step-by-step.md

 * check console and see if aws credentials are being loaded
 * in your local browser, hit
 	* http://localhost:3000/ - should see hello world
-	* http://localhost:3000/whoami - should see your credentials username
+	* http://localhost:3000/users - should see the total number of users

 ### EC2 setup
 PreRequiste: Challenge 08 - Launching an EC2 instance.